Gray-headed Coneflower is a native erect perennial forb with slightly ridged stems growing 3 to 4 feet high. Stems usually have short rough hair.

 Leaves: The larger lower leaves are pinnately divided into 3 to 7 skeletal stalked leaflets, with the larger leaflets sometimes having lobes.
 Leaves decrease in size toward the top of the stem with the leaflets becoming more lance-shaped and the very upper leaves are usually stalkless.
 Leaves have a rough surface texture from short stiff hairs.

 The floral array consists of one to several flower heads rising well above the leaves on long stalks from the tops of the stems.
 The heads do not form a cluster.

 The flowers are composite with both ray and disc florets.
-The ray florets number 6 to 15 with yellow rays of 1 to 2-1/2 inches long, that are narrow and drooping.
+The ray florets number 6 to 15 with yellow rays 1 to 2-1/2 inches long, that are narrow and drooping.
 These are sterile.
-The central disc is longer (taller) than it is wide, composed of 100 to 200+ disc florets whose corollas are initially greenish-yellow to gray in color with the outer parts changing to dark brownish-purple as the flowers open.
-The disc flowers are fertile, with a 5-lobed corolla and 5 stamens.
-The filaments of the stamens appress tight against the single style.
+The central disc is longer (taller) than it is wide, composed of 100 to 200+ disc florets whose tubular corollas are initially greenish-yellow to gray in color with the outer parts changing to dark brownish-purple as the flowers open.
+The disc flowers are fertile, with a 5-lobed corolla tip and 5 stamens.
+The filaments of the stamens appress tight against the single style and both are exserted beyond the corolla throat when the floret opens.
 The outside of the flower-head has 10 to 15 green phyllaries (floral bracts) that are in two series, linear in shape with the outer slightly longer than the inner.